Here’s a list of the most commonly asked questions that cross my path.

 How long does it take books to get to Kindle/Nook/Kobo/Google/iTunes/print?

-My publisher keeps books exclusive to their website for approximately 4-6 weeks.
+With my Siren-published books, Siren keeps books exclusive to their BookStrand website for approximately 4-6 weeks.
 I have no control over that.
+My self-published books are distributed wide immediately, no delay, although pre-orders might have different lead times depending on vendor requirements.

 You can, however, buy from BookStrand in various formats for e-readers and load them to your device.
 Also, if you have a Kindle, you can buy directly from BookStrand without waiting for it to hit Kindle and then it will be transferred directly to your device.
 When the books are released to third-party sites, usually Kindle shows up first, followed by the others.
 Nook and iTunes are notoriously slow, unfortunately.
 (And, sometimes, they will refuse to carry a book.)
 Once my publisher uploads them to the third-party sites (done at the same time) the timeframe is out of their hands.
 If you stop back and check out my spreadsheet of clickable buy links and look at the most current date, you can find out if your preferred third-party site is listed.
 Print usually takes an average of 4-6 months from the original release date.
 Audiobooks are somewhat longer than that.

 Yes, authors do make a slightly higher royalty percentage if you buy straight from the publisher.
-HOWEVER, as long as my readers legally purchase my books from legitimate, authorized retailers, I honestly do not care where you buy them from, I’m simply extremely GRATEFUL that you purchased my book.
-If in doubt about whether or not a retailer is authorized, you can contact BookStrand for verification.
-The most common ones are Kindle/Amazon, Nook/B&N, Kobo, Google Play, and iTunes.
-I also self-publish.
+HOWEVER, as long as my readers legally purchase my books from legitimate, authorized retailers, I honestly do not care where you buy them from, I’m simply extremely GRATEFUL that you legally purchased my book.
+If in doubt about whether or not a retailer is authorized, you can use my spreadsheet of buy links.

 When will ____ be in audiobook/print?

-If it’s a book through my publisher, I have no control over that timeframe.
+If it’s a book through Siren, I have no control over that timeframe.
+My self-published books will eventually all be available through audiobook/print.

 Can I get an autograph/bookmark/signed book plate?